jvitku/designer/basicea/README.md

 ### Chagelog

+* refactoring of EA for adding the MultiThread versions

 * Added simple example of evolutionary design of QLambda experiment.
 It is located under `src/test/java` and is named: `design.ea.algorithm.nengorosHeadlessQLambdaEA`.
 Running the example either in Eclipse (press `play` button and choose `unit test`) or by Gradle:

 	cd nengoros/designer/basicea